dyka3773/tech-notes/VS Code/extensions.md

 <!-- omit in toc -->
 # VS Code Useful Extensions

+> Note: Also see [Awesome VS Code](https://github.com/viatsko/awesome-vscode) for a curated list of delightful VS Code packages and resources.

 <!-- omit in toc -->
 ## Table of Contents
 - [Categories](#categories)